- Lesson 10:53

 For example, maybe you’ve worked in Medicare for five years and your partner has a background in ancillary sales.

-That combined knowledge and expertise is powerful!
+That combined knowledge and experience is powerful!

 Maybe you’re a great problem solver.